-We can only describe and define the many forms "I" takes, the many roles "I" play, the many clothes "I" wear, the many things "I" do.
+We can only describe and define the many forms "I" appears to take, the many roles "i" play, the many clothes "i" wear, the many things "i" do.

 But none of these is what "I" is.

-Yet, unknowable as it is, "I" is undeniable.
+Yet, undefinable as it is, "I" is undeniable.

-"I-ness", consciousness, the existence of experience itself, is the one certainty behind all experience.
+"I-ness", awareness, the knower, is the one certainty behind all experience.